vchimev/docs/docs/core-concepts/navigation.md

 </GridLayout>
 ```

 ## Navigation

-Navigation refers to the action of moving around the screens of your app.
-Each mobile application has its own distinct navigation schema based on the architecture of the information it tries to present.
+Navigation refers to the act of moving around the screens of your application.
+Each mobile application has its own unique navigation schema based on the information architecture it tries to present.
 Here is a common mobile app navigation schema:

 TODO: Add schema